zizmorcore/zizmor/docs/audits.md

 [artipacked.yml]: https://github.com/woodruffw/gha-hazmat/blob/main/.github/workflows/artipacked.yml

-Detected local `git` credential storage on GitHub Actions, as well as potential avenues for unintentional persistence of credentials in artifacts.
+Detects local filesystem `git` credential storage on GitHub Actions, as well as potential avenues for unintentional persistence of credentials in artifacts.

 By default, using @actions/checkout causes a credential to be persisted in the checked-out repo's `.git/config`, so that subsequent `git` operations